-SSL Technology Maturation (SSL-TM) Program
+SSL-TM

-As a follow-on effort to LaWS and MLD, the Navy initiated the SSL Technology Maturation (SSL-TM) program, in which industry teams led by BAE Systems, Northrop Grumman, and Raytheon, among others, competed to develop a shipboard laser with a beam power of 100 kW to 150 kW, which would provide increased effectiveness against small boats and UAVs.
-Technology developed in the SSL-TM effort will support development of the SNLWS Increment 2 system (see discussion below).
+As a follow-on effort to LaWS and MLD, the Navy initiated the SSL Technology Maturation (SSL-TM) program, in which industry teams led by BAE Systems, Northrop Grumman, and Raytheon, among others, competed to develop a shipboard laser with a beam power of up to 150 kW, which would provide increased effectiveness against small boats and UAVs.
+Technology developed in the SSL-TM effort will support development of the SNLWS Increment 2 system.